-This news keeps you updated on the latest information from the Common Use Working Group (CUWG) activities or on any information that supports the activities of this group.
+This news keeps you updated on the latest information from the Common Use Group (CUG) activities or on any information that supports the activities of this group.

 The information is pertinent to airline Chief Information Officers and to anyone already involved or interested in the Common Use activities.